magnetizedCell/lccd-python/README.md

 ### LIMITATION
 1. This code is not tested with authors' code.
-2. Matlab functions is tested with Octave, OSS re-implementation of Matlab.
+2. Matlab functions are tested with Octave, OSS re-implementation of Matlab.
 Python's
    - convolution operation (in blob_detector)
    - adapthisteq (in blob_detector)
    - Otsu's method (in blob_detector